Freedom of Information Act 2000 – Publication Scheme

 Bedford Borough Council's Guide to Information

-The Council’s A-Z web pages at the link below provide a guide to the information available and there is also a search facility to assist you to find other information that may not be included in the A-Z.
+The Council’s A-Z web pages provide a guide to the information available and there is also a search facility to assist you to find other information that may not be included in the A-Z.